Credit for Prior Course Work

 Associate Degree Graduates

-The RN-BSN Completion option includes clinical projects that are completed in a variety of settings, as well as service learning projects.
+The RN-BSN Completion Program includes clinical projects that are completed in a variety of settings, as well as service learning projects.
 Students are responsible for investigating and meeting the clinical agency requirements to complete Service Learning and/or clinical projects in community and/or acute care facilities.

 - Maintain current licensure to practice as a registered nurse in their state of residence or practice.
 New or international graduates must be eligible to sit for the NCLEX-RN and must successfully take the NCLEX-RN before entering nursing courses.

 - Earn a minimum grade of “C+” (2.33) in each nursing course from the RN-BSN Completion Program course and maintain a minimum RN-BSN Completion Program nursing GPA of 2.50.